 Don’t be discriminated against.
 Let us help you.

-Venardi Zurada LLP is a law firm serving the San Francisco Bay Area.
+Venardi Zurada LLP is a law firm serving the California.
 We are experienced and effective attorneys who work on a contingency basis meaning that you do not pay us until we recover money for you.
 We offer free consultations to evaluate whether or not you have a legal claim for pregnancy discrimination or harassment.

 GET A FREE CASE REVIEW

 If you are an employee who feels their rights have been violated, or you need help negotiating or reviewing your employee contract, please call to speak to one of our expert employment law attorneys at (925) 937-3900 or submit the form to the right.